ortmasiu/data-science-portfolio/README.md

 <ul>
  <li><h2>Machine Learning</h2></li>
  <ul>
-  <li><a href="#">Predicting Google Play Store App Prices: A model to predict the value of a given Application on Google Play Store using various statistical analysis tools.
-Identified the best strategy that a client can use to monetize their application utilizing machine learning.</a></li>
+  <li><a href="#">Predicting Google Play Store App Prices</a>: A model to predict the value of a given Application on Google Play Store using various statistical analysis tools.
+Identified the best strategy that a client can use to monetize their application utilizing machine learning.</li>
  </ul>
+  <li><h2>Natural Language Processing</h2></li>
 </ul>

+# Micro Projects:
+<ul><li>Python</li></ul>

+ML with Logistic Regression: Using Logistic Regression to predict whether an internet user clicked an ad or not.
+ML with K Nearest Neighbours: Using KNN to classify instances from a fake dataset into two target classes, while choosing the best value for K using the elbow method.
+ML with Decision Trees and Random Forests: Using Decision Trees and Random Forests to predict whether a lender will pay their loan back.
+Uses publically available data from LendingClub.com
+Movie Recommendations using Recommender Systems: A micro project to build a recommendation system that makes movie recommendations based on user review similarities.